 2. Appropriately select and correctly demonstrate basic measurement and evaluation procedures used for assessing parameters of physical function; appreciating age, gender and ethical considerations;

-3. Discuss methodological issues related to basic measurement and evaluation skills used in physiotherapy practice.
+3. Discuss biomechanical and methodological issues related to basic measurement and evaluation skills used in physiotherapy practice.

 - Massage: techniques, regional adaptation, and indications/contraindications

-- Basic evaluation and measurement procedures used for assessing joint range of motion, including relevant biomechanical concepts, techniques and tools
+- Basic evaluation and measurement procedures used for assessing joint range of motion, muscle length, and muscle strength

 - Basic evaluation and measurement procedures used for assessing posture, including observation, alignment and common postural presentations